-Broadly, criminals pose as an unfamiliar but benevolent entity and promise windfalls to victims in an attempt to steal money or private data.
-The benevolent entity might be a far-away prince, a recent widow, or a person with a massive inheritance.
-Attackers promise a huge chunk of money but ask for social security numbers, passport details, or even bank account information to handle ‘processing fees’.
+Criminals pose as an unknown but benevolent entity and promise windfalls to victims in an attempt to steal money or private data.
+The entity might be a far-away prince, a recent widow, or a person with a massive inheritance.

-There’s only so far eye tests and phishing awareness can take us with BEC attacks.
-Security vendors need to take a more holistic approach to analyzing email content, context, and metadata.
+Eye tests and phishing awareness can only take us so far in defending against BEC attacks.
+Instead, security vendors need to take a holistic approach to analyze email content, context, and metadata.
 Based on attacks we’ve witnessed recently, here’s an outline of signal categories that vendors should look at:

-Identity: Email security vendors need to exhaustively analyze who users are in order to prevent impersonation and spoofing attempts.
+Identity: Email security vendors need to exhaustively analyze users to prevent impersonation and spoofing attempts.
 What’s the user’s name, role, and hierarchical status within the organization?
-What devices, browsers, and email clients do they normally use?
+What devices, browsers, and email clients do they usually use?

-Behavior: Identity is a critical part of email analysis, but these signals can turn noisy if used in isolation.
-It’s also important to analyze what users do, create a behavior baseline, and study any anomalies from this baseline to accurately detect problems such as impersonation and payroll fraud.
-What’s the extent of interaction that a user has with internal and external recipients?
-What time of the day do they normally send most of their emails?
-What location and IP address do they usually login from?
+Behavior: Identity is critical for email analysis, but these signals can be noisy if used in isolation.
+It’s also essential to analyze what users do, create a behavior baseline, and study any anomalies from this baseline to accurately detect problems such as impersonation and payroll fraud.